fahrudina/whatspoints/README.md

 - The sender becomes available for sending messages via API
 - Session is maintained in PostgreSQL for automatic reconnection

-#### Sender Management

-- The application automatically tracks registered senders in the `senders` table
+3. **Sender Management**: The application automatically tracks registered senders in the `senders` table
-- The first connected account becomes the default sender
+4. **Default Sender**: The first connected account becomes the default sender
-- View all senders in the web dashboard or via the `/api/senders` endpoint
+5. **List Senders**: After adding a sender, the command shows all available sender IDs

 **Database Schema for Senders:**
 ```sql